mahdidul/aotw-translation/README.md

 # How to Use
 1. Download as zip.
+2. Extract the zip.
-2. Create folder `setting` in your AOTaiwan directory.
+3. Create folder `setting` in your AOTaiwan directory.
-3. Extract the zip and put `bg5` folder in it.
+4. Put `bg5` folder into `setting`.
-4. Start the game as usual.
+5. Start the game as usual.